paretomansmartvotesim/paretomansmartvotesim.github.io/irv.md

 By being able to express more on a Ranked Choice ballot, voters no longer face a common dilemma.
 The dilemma happens when you have to decide, "Am I going to vote for my favorite?" or "Am I going to show support where it would count in determining the winner of the election?"
 Honestly, the voter would like to support their favorite candidate and send a message of strength with all the other supporters that "this candidate represents us the best and deserves recognition".

 {% capture cap6 %}Same example as above.
 You don't have to vote strategically to support {{ B }}.
 You can support {{ A }} over {{ B }} and {{ B }} over {{ C }}.
-There is no benefit to switching from O=zero strategy to F=frontrunner strategy.{% endcapture %}
+There is no benefit to switching from H=honesty to F=frontrunner strategy.{% endcapture %}

 {% include sim.html id="irv_not_wasted_sim"

-link = "[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VRO05EMQy8S2oX8Td57xiI7mmLRWzFCihoEOLuOJ5iESuUYuKMPR47X623_Thm0CYnOjg6sfR18yDe5ulEjVcGhxBbJDOVlNe7tr1Ts7YbNa97ZKbQ3cnckUy2ov73JDeTu3svZvuX4V4NeXmbKxbE8MQGgCsOQHrgtMrZTxNSnKlJL_-SQpIgAMiIIcWrQCAjA9FEtFWB9nLKaytchMKQKngoaSodTIzEAAU9xaxc27KbnDF2sK5yu2ptuhKs6u23tEW1s4EfglXDwI7NOWw6BnbYdNh0B2BgH-CwNsfA0QFcmYFhA2sLL5-aRgISAQexFQw4GKgdAlAAfu7pfL2-fTx-vl_a3h7Ory-X5_b9A5Rvw6asAgAA)" title = "RCV: Less Spoiler Dilemma"
+link = "[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VSu04DMRD8F9dbeJ_25TMQ3SlFEKmIgIIGIfh21juKgkDoirF31uOZ9X203g77PoM2OdLO0Ymlr5UH8TaPR2q8OjiE2CKZqaS86toOnZq1Q_uyRs1rG9mc3EhIaeq_v-Rmcn_qxWz_MtxLnZeXSTFWSVCCDTYAXHAA0gZbYl6pCanP1CS1siipJQkCgIwYWrwOCGRkYDex2-qA9jLLaxBchMKQKngoaSrtTIzGAAU9RVymnHyzm5wxxrCWclum7C5osDpvP6Ut6jobeBRYNQR2DM9h0xHYYdNh0x2AwD7AYWyOwNEBXJ2BsIGxhZdPTSMBiYCD2AoGHAycHQJQAF5u4OXG9QcaIOd1RqRkq45IswMQacLMhJlpZXQ6ADN_OF0uL2_376_n_F_vTs9P58f2-Q3G8My5_gIAAA)" title = "RCV: Less Spoiler Dilemma"

 caption = cap6